fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 }
 ```

+## Outro

+Go ahead and try it out!

 Since we have "Confirm Email" disabled it doesn't matter what address you type,
 just as long as it is formatted like a valid email.

-Go ahead and try it out!

 {{% details "Reveal solution" %}}
 [Go to source](https://github.com/fluttered-book/chat/tree/authentication)